vesafetahaj/HospitalP_LAB1/README.md

 The hospital is named SunRiseCare Hospital.
 It has its logo and the color themes which are mainly light blue.

 The web application part has 4 roles: Administrator, Doctor, Patient and Receptionist.
 Each of the roles have their own dashboard with their features.
-So the autherization and authentication are done by MVC.
+So the authorization and authentication are done by MVC.

 Each user that logs in is required to give their own personal information such as name,surname, address, birthday etc...